jiho-dev/netshield/README.md

 **NetShield**
 =====================

 NetShield is Firewall on Linux.
-It uses Netfilter HOOK script, but not Netfilter Module.
-NetShield replaces Netfilter and has its own framework to meet Firewall functionalities.
-It will gurantees wire speed on multi-10G NICs with the smallest packets(aka 64 Bytes).
+It uses Netfilter HOOK script to receive packets, but is not Netfilter Module.
+It also replaces Netfilter and has its own framework to meet Firewall functionalities.
+Such as maintaining sessions, looking up the Firewall rules, and tiny pluggable modules.

+The performance of NetShield is to meet the needs in recent network infrastructure, which has multi-10G and 40G NICs possibily receiving the smallest packets(aka 64 Bytes).
+The hardware running NetShield is not specified.
+All of the general x86 platform accommodating Linux well can be used without any peripheral devices.

 Now NetShield runs as a Linux kernel module, but soon will support DPDK for better performance.
+As you know, DPDK is a novel plaform to develop the Firewall and IDS/IPS.
+It has fundamentally different mechanism to receive huge amount of packets and pass them to the application which has mainly its own purpose.

 NetShield adopts brand-new technologies:
 * Packet Classification: HyperSplit